moq-wg/warp-streaming-format/draft-ietf-moq-warp.md

 MOQT Stream.

 ## Group numbering
+The Group ID of the first Group in an track MUST begin with an integer which does not repeat in the future.
+One algorithm that satisifes this requirement is for the first Group ID in a track to be the creation time of the first Object expressed as the rounded number of milliseconds since Unix epoch.
+The purpose of this requirement is to ensure that republishing the same track in the future, after a loss of connectivity or an encoder restart, will never result in smaller or duplicate Group IDs being produced under the same track name.

-The Group Number of the first Group in any WARP track MUST be 0.
-Each subsequent Group MUST increase by 1.
+Each subsequent Group ID MUST increase by 1.

-If a publishing session is interrupted at Group ID N midway through Object ID M, and then the session is later recovered, the publisher MAY resume publishing on the same Track Name and Track Namespace starting at Group ID N+1 Object 0.
-The timeline track, if used, should be updated to indicate a discontinuity at Group ID N and Object M using a metadata field entry of "WARP.DISCONTINUITY".
+If a publisher is able to maintain state across a republish, it MUST signal the gap in Group IDs using the MOQT Prior Group ID Gap Extension header.

 # Timeline track
 The timeline track provides data about the previously published groups and their